Published: Lexology/Getting The Deal Through, May 2022

 - 188 million hryvnias on medicine manufacturer Novo Nordisk and its Ukrainian distributors for anticompetitive concerted practices in the form of price-fixing;

 - 69 million hryvnias on the Interpipe Group for concerted practices in the form of collusive tendering on public procurement of railway equipment; and

 - 528,000 hryvnia on Yuriya–Pharm LLC for unfair competition (ie, misleading consumers by advertising its drugs as the cure for the coronavirus).

 There are also a pending court proceedings with respect to the 2019 Ostchem case, in which the AMCU imposed a fine of 107 million hryvnias on the Ostchem Group for abuse of dominance through inflated and economically unreasonable pricing for the sale of nitrogen fertilisers and limiting their production.
 Furthermore, the AMCU ordered the Ostchem Group to be split up.
 This was the first time in 20 years the AMCU has applied this sanction on an undertaking.

-Moreover, in the previous year, a new draft law was submitted to the Ukrainian legislative body, aimed at:
+Moreover, in 2021, a new draft law was submitted to the Ukrainian legislative body, aimed at:

 - making leniency available not only to the first applicant, but also to the further ones, and